Social impact of the COVID-19 pandemic in the United States: Prisons and correctional facilities

-Furthermore, the harms perpetrated by American detention facilities during the COVID-19 pandemic have disproportionately affected racial minorities—mostly Black and Hispanic people—who are incarcerated at as much as 5 times the rate of white people.
+The harms perpetrated by American detention facilities during the COVID-19 pandemic have disproportionately affected racial minorities—mostly Black and Hispanic people—who are incarcerated at as much as 5 times the rate of white people.

 According to some estimates, a significant reduction to US inmate populations could have resulted in millions of fewer cases and tens of thousands of fewer deaths nationally.
-To alleviate some of the pressures of associated with stringent health mandates, and in response to various public criticisms, some jurisdictions have actually released a number of prisoners who are particularly vulnerable to infection or, alternatively, halted the intake of new inmates who would have been detained for technical offenses.
+To alleviate some of the pressures of associated with stringent health mandates, and in response to various public criticisms, some jurisdictions released a number of prisoners who are particularly vulnerable to infection or, alternatively, halted the intake of new inmates who would have been detained for technical offenses.
 Critics continue to advocate for alternatives to incarceration like house arrest or electronic monitoring, for decarceration measures such as parole and ROR, and for the suspension of new admissions for technical offenses like parole and probation violations.

-The pandemic has also presented an opportunity to reform the juvenile detention system in attempts to further reduce the number of people in correctional facilities throughout America.
-As of May 2020, “at least ten states had publicly announced state-wide efforts to reduce their youth population behind bars” commensurate with the demands of the pandemic, with the effect that “the number of youth detained in secure facilities dropped by a third between March 1, 2020 and May 1, 2020”.
+The pandemic also presented an opportunity to reform the juvenile detention system in attempts to further reduce the number of people in correctional facilities throughout America.
+As of May 2020, "at least ten states had publicly announced state-wide efforts to reduce their youth population behind bars" commensurate with the demands of the pandemic, with the effect that "the number of youth detained in secure facilities dropped by a third between March 1, 2020 and May 1, 2020".
 Technological advances geared towards facilitating remote and virtual interaction may likewise serve to facilitate community supervision of and routine check-ins with youth on probation or parole.

-Meanwhile, some state governments have decided to reallocate federal funds intended to help ease the economic challenges of the pandemic, in some cases using such monies to build new correctional facilities.
-Rather than divert funds meant for COVID-19, jurisdictions are encouraged to cut back on expenditures by reducing their prison populations.
-Incidentally, the most at-risk inmates also have the highest costs of care (upwards of $15bn annually), making their early release both epidemiologically and financially prudent.

-On December 21, 2021, Attorney General Merrick Garland’s DOJ issued a memo suggesting that many of those who had been reassigned to “home confinement” during the pandemic will not be required to return to a correctional facility to finish their sentences “’when the emergency period ends’”.
-This decision follows consistent criticism from domestic and international advocacy groups regarding the unnecessary and often prolonged detention of non-violent offenders.
-Other political executives have been encouraged to exercise clemency and expand the use of good conduct credits, among a host of additional remedies legally available to them.
+On December 21, 2021, Attorney General Merrick Garland's DOJ issued a memo suggesting that many of those who had been reassigned to "home confinement" during the pandemic would not be required to return to a correctional facility to finish their sentences "'when the emergency period ends'".
+This decision followed consistent criticism from domestic and international advocacy groups regarding the unnecessary and often prolonged detention of non-violent offenders.
+Other political executives were encouraged to exercise clemency and expand the use of good conduct credits, among a host of additional remedies legally available to them.

+Immigration and Americans abroad

+Border closures

+Starting on March 21, 2020 the US-Canada and US-Mexico borders were closed to all "non-essential traffic".

+Repatriation of Americans abroad

+The State Department did a repatriation effort that was of a historic scale repatriating 101,386 Americans who were abroad between January 27, 2020 and June 10.

-Undocumented Immigrants
+Undocumented immigrants

 Undocumented immigrants consist of individuals who came to the United States from other countries while violating the immigration laws and standards.